mariabeatrizsilva/mariabeatrizsilva/README.md

 - Teaching assistant at [ELiTE Education](http://www.elite-education.org) (an organization that teaches CS to NYC high schoolers from underrepresented backgrounds),
 - [MLT Career Prep Fellow on the SWE track](https://info.mlt.org/career-prep-software-engineering-swe?_gl=1*1go9dov*_ga*NDkyMDQ2NDgyLjE3MTIzODE1NTY.*_ga_4QFCKC472T*MTcxMjM4MTU1NS4xLjAuMTcxMjM4MTU1NS4wLjAuMA..),
 - Co-author of a paper that will be published at [ACM CHI 2024](https://chi2024.acm.org), and finally,
-- A Thrive intern at [Duolingo](https://www.duolingo.com) on the software engineering track.
+- Thrive intern at [Duolingo](https://www.duolingo.com) on the software engineering track.
 I will be returning to Duolingo as a Software Engineering Intern in in Summer 2025.

 My favorite projects I've done thus far are:
 - :wine_glass: [Murano Cup](https://mariabeatrizsilva.github.io/murano/index.html): An interactive and customizeable 3d model of a Murano glass cup.